postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/graphql.md

 ## Sending a GraphQL query

-Authoring and sending a GraphQL query in Postman is simple.
-The following screen illustrates one way to send a GraphQL query in Postman.
+There's a few ways for you to author and send a GraphQL query in Postman.
+The following screen illustrates one way to send a GraphQL query using Postman's inbuilt support.

 [![graphql body](https://assets.postman.com/postman-docs/GraphQL-Body.png)](https://assets.postman.com/postman-docs/GraphQL-Body.png)